You may wish to see an introductory page to this section first.

 Landesmuseum Mainz: reliefs from the gate at Kastrich: (left) legionaries attending a ceremony; (right) Winged Victory holding a palm branch, symbol of victory, and an oak wreath, an honorary reward which was presented to the legionary who had saved the life of a fellow soldier in battle

-In 1982, during the construction of a complex of luxury apartments with a commanding view over Mainz, the remains of the eastern gate of Kastrich were unearthed.
+In 1982, during the construction of a group of luxury apartments with a commanding view over Mainz, the remains of the eastern gate of Kastrich were unearthed.
 The reliefs which were carved in the pedestals of (lost) columns were moved to the local museum, while the bare walls of the gate remained in situ.
 The gate is dated after 70 AD, when a widespread revolt of German (Batavian) tribes destroyed the town and caused damage to the fortress.

 Landesmuseum Mainz: reliefs from the gate at Kastrich: (left) legionaries at war; (right) prisoners